 Everyone’s who has been put in jail has a story about it.
 How’d you get locked up?
 Did you experience fair treatment?
 What was it like in jail?
 What were the other inmates like?
 How did going to jail affect your life?

 Tell the World All About It

 Make some good friends in jail?
-Need to throw a shout out to someone you met in jail?
-Say wassup here, just leave a message below.
+Need to send a message to someone you met in jail?
+Say hello here, just leave a message below.

 Links and Resources

 Larue County Jail Visitation Policy Link

 Find an inmate at Larue County Jail

 Larue County Jail Warrant Inquiry